Once In A Lifetime

 Usually, the bride’s spokesperson would give a list to the groom’s family according to tradition.
 But this had been done ahead of time, so as not to lose the bride’s interest.

 The groom’s spokesperson present the ring, bible, hymn book and drinks, lots of them, to the bride’s spokesperson.
 This is the way of asking for the bride’s hand in marriage.
 After this, jewelry, clothes and anything else is presented from the groom’s family.

 In thanksgiving for raising a wonderful and beautiful daughter, the parents of the bride are then given gifts.
 In Ghanaian tradition, a women is priceless.
 No price can be put on them, but the groom’s family tried their hardest to show their appreciation to the whole family.
-This includes the brothers or cousins, whom help the groom to fulfill his duties on the day of the ceremony and prior to.
+This includes the brothers or male cousins, whom help the groom to fulfill his duties on the day of the ceremony and prior to.